feridzeyn/products_store/README.md

-I have used json-server like API from [https://www.npmjs.com/package/json-server] <br/> <br/>
+I have used the json-server, a simple API generator, in this project. <br/> <br/>
-So to start this project you should add the following in terminal
+To start this project, run the following command in your terminal:
 1. npm install json-server
 2. npx json-server db.json